-To coordinate our CR activities we must be able to measure and report on the key performance indicators (KPIs) that are most relevant to the global CR strategy.
-This section contains information on how we measure performance and our progress to date.
+In order to drive progress, it is essential that we are able to measure and report on the key performance indicators that are most relevant to our global CR strategy.

 We are in the process of developing KPIs for the responsible business focus area.
 This is an essential area for the PwC network and we are working with our stakeholders to identify meaningful indicators.
-Information on Diversity & inclusion is reported in our Global Annual Review.
+For information on our performance on Information on Diversity & inclusion, please visit our Diversity & inclusion website.

 A number of PwC firms, such as Australia, China / Hong Kong, the Netherlands and the UK, gain assurance on of their CR data but there is the potential to bring more consistency to our reporting across the rest of the Network.
 This remains a key priority.

 The case studies presented in this chapter highlight just some of the community engagement activities that took place across the network.
 Over the past year, almost 53,000 PwC people around the world took part in community activities – up from 47,000 in FY 2013, an increase of approximately 13%.
 PwC firms in Australia, Canada and the US saw particularly impressive growth in the numbers of PwC people involved in community activities.